For announcements and notices click here >>

 The Careers room has a comprehensive range of university course booklets, polytechnic prospectuses and directories containing information about all courses available in New Zealand.
 We also have a number of laptops that students can use for online research or job search.

-The Careers Department is overseen by Mrs Jo Kelly.
-The Careers Advisor is Miss Jenny Russell and the Admin Assistant/Gateway Coordinator is Sophie Murray.
+The Careers Department is overseen by Mrs Jo Kelly and the Admin Assistant/Gateway Coordinator is Sophie Murray.

 Students best suited to participate in Gateway will be those who are:

 - interested in a career in a particular industry